-The fastest growing life insurance segment continues to be Indexed Universal Life (IUL), as more and more people and businesses are finding that it is the best life insurance available to meet their needs and goals.
-In the following article, we will help shed some light on which companies offer the best IULs, what are the many benefits indexed universal life provides, as well as list some of the potential pitfalls you should be aware of.
+The following article we will help shed some light on which companies offer the best IULs, what are the many benefits indexed universal life provides, as well as list some of the potential pitfalls you should be aware of.

 About Indexed Universal Life Insurance

 We have already written a comprehensive review on indexed universal life insurance pros and cons.
-The following article will repeat many of the benefits and potential pitfalls listed in that article, but please check out our pros and cons article for a deeper dive into the subject.
+The following article will repeat many of the benefits and potential pitfalls listed in that article.
+For more info please check out our pros and cons article for a deeper dive into the subject.

-There are different types of life insurance policies available, ranging from term life insurance, which is pure death insurance, to traditional dividend paying whole life insurance, which provides cash value growth in the policy.
+There are different types of life insurance policies available, ranging from term life insurance, which is pure death insurance, providing no cash value but purely death benefit protection.
+On the other side of the coin is permanent life insurance which provides permanent death benefit protection and cash value growth in the policy.

 Somewhere between term life and whole life is Universal Life Insurance.
 Universal life is cash value life insurance which provides similar benefits of both term policies and whole life policies, depending on the type of universal life policy you choose.

 And with a universal life insurance policy, the funds in the IUL cash value account grows over time and can be accessed in the form of partial withdrawals or policy loans.
-It can also be used to purchase more death benefit.
+The cash value can also be used to purchase more death benefit.

-And IUL should be differentiated from Guaranteed Universal Life, where the focus of GUL insurance is on the death benefit.
-In contrast, most IUL policies are focused on high cash value accumulation and growth.
+And IUL should be differentiated from Guaranteed Universal Life, where the focus of GUL insurance is on the death benefit, although the policy may provide for a guaranteed fixed rate of return.
+In contrast, most IUL policies are primarily focused on high cash value accumulation and growth.

 An attractive feature of Indexed Universal Life policies is a floor rate, which represents the minimum an index-linked subaccount can earn (or the maximum it can lose) in any one period.

-The floor rate sets a limit on how much a subaccount can lose, or the minimum it can gain, in any one year.
+The floor rate sets a limit on how much a subaccount can lose, or the minimum interest rate it can gain, in any one year.

-This floor rate is typically set at no less than 0%, which means that even if the index being tracked by your subaccount loses money in any one year, your account will not suffer a performance loss, although some fees or costs may result in a small loss.
+This floor rate is typically set at no less than 0%, which means that even if the index being tracked by your subaccount loses money in any one year, your account will not suffer a performance loss, (although some fees or administrative expenses may result in a small loss).

-In some cases, the floor rate is positive so that whatever the market does, your subaccount will earn at least 1 or 2% interest or whatever rate the floor is set at for the year.
+In some cases, the floor rate is positive so that whatever the market does, your subaccount will earn a minimum interest rate of at least 1 or 2% interest or whatever rate the floor is set at for that year.

-While floor rates limit the risk of investing some portion of your cash account in an index-linked subaccount within an IUL, the potential to experience gains along with the stock market is the main draw of these types of policies for many.
+While floor rates limit the risk of investing some portion of your cash account in an index-linked subaccount within an IUL, the potential to experience gains along with market linked indexes is the main draw of these types of indexed universal life insurance policies for many.

 However, when selecting an IUL policy, it’s important to pay attention to its cap rate and participation rate, as these will determine how much upside you can earn when the market rises.

 The cap rate is the maximum percentage growth a subaccount can experience in any one crediting period.
-This rate varies from one company to the next but is often in the range of 9-13%.
+The cap rate varies from one company to the next but is often in the range of 7-11%, but can be even higher at times.

-If your policy has a cap rate of 12% and the market rises 20%, the most you can receive for that crediting period would be 12%.
+If your indexed universal life insurance company designates a cap rate of 11% and the market rises 20%, the most you can receive for that crediting period would be 11%.

 A cap rate usually is locked for one year and can be changed at the insurer’s discretion after the lock has expired.